We spent 3 weeks in Vietnam in September 2017, and I can honestly say that it was my favourite country we visited when in Southeast Asia.

 The Journey from Phong NHA to Hanoi was our second overnight bus through Vietnam.
 Many people choose to fly this remaining stretch or catch a train, but there is nothing wrong with the bus, which is far cheaper.

 Perhaps the most famous place in Vietnam is Hạ Long Bay.
 It really is as beautiful as you see in the pictures.
-We did a typical 1 night, 2 day tour through the bay; but if you have more money, I would recommend staying for longer.
+We did a typical 1 night, 2 day tour through the bay; but if you've saved more money for your trip and can spend a little more, I would recommend staying for longer.

 So there you are!
 That is the 3 week itinerary that we used in Vietnam.
 There are other places to stop, however, having spoken to other people who have travelled the country, we got to see the best places for sure.